cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-language/functions.md

 - <code>upper(<Type>String</Type>)</code> <Type>String</Type>

   - Converts a string field to uppercase.
-Only uppercase ASCII bytes are converted.
+Only lowercase ASCII bytes are converted.
 All other bytes are unaffected.

   - <em>Example:</em><br />